hanlee-311/Homework1/README.md

 © 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.

 Developer Notes:
-2021.02.02 Cleaned up the code for easier reading; changed the name of the title from "website" to "Horiseon"; added alt attributes to images;
+2021.02.02 Cleaned up the code for easier reading; changed the name of the title from "website" to "Horiseon"; added alt attributes to main images;

 2021.02.03 Added class="search-engine-optimization" under div class="content", which fixed the linking problem with "Search Engine Optimization";

-2021.02.04 Changed div to semantic elements, such as main, aside, and footer; consolidated css code for aside;
+2021.02.04 Changed div to semantic elements, such as main, aside, and footer; consolidated css code for aside; added alt attributes to aside images; renamed the title to be more descriptive;